dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

-# Lab 1: Introduction à la Framboise Pi
+# Lab 1: Framboise

 ### Goals

 This lab will let you practice logging into and working with the Raspberry Pi.
 Along the way, you'll get some practice with several important Linux sysadmin concepts, including

+  - copying the operating system onto an SD card
   - logging in to a remote computer using SSH
   - editing files in the terminal
   - superuser acccounts and `sudo`
-  - password hashing and authentication
   - installing packages with `apt-get`
   - the `man` command
   - connecting programs with pipes
   - talking cows

+### Getting an OS onto the SD Card

+The Raspberry Pi uses its micro-SD card to provide all permanent storage, including the operating system files.
+Therefore, our first step is to burn a copy of the OS onto your SD card.

+**Perform these steps on a Windows computer**.
+Team up with someone who has a Windows laptop if you're a Mac user.

+**Read these warnings before continuing.**
+  - You are going to overwrite a destination drive with a new OS. **Make sure you overwrite the SD card and not your computer's regular hard drive**.
+  - Windows may pop up messages about "reformatting" a drive. **Do not reformat any drives***.
+Click cancel on any messages about reformatting that you see.

+If you have not done so already, download the [Etcher image burning software](https://etcher.io/).
+Windows users should have already downloaded the Raspbian OS image as a ZIP file from the Raspberry Pi Foundation's website.

+Open Etcher and insert your SD card into the laptop.
+The Etcher software should automatically recognize that you have inserted a removable storage device and automatically select it as the destination drive for the burn.
+Select your Raspbian ZIP file as the image, then click "Flash" to perform the burn.

+The burn process taks 2-3 minutes, followed by another 2-3 minutes for validation.
+Don't do anything to disrupt the process until the entire operation is complete.

+Once your burn is completely finished, remove your SD card from the laptop, then reinsert it.
+Look in Windows Explorer and you should see a removable drived named `boot`.

+To log in to the Raspberry Pi, you need to enable the SSH ("Secure Shell") encrypted log-in protocol.
+This is disabled by default on current versions of the Raspbian OS.
+  - Open Notepad
+  - Go to File --> Save As...
+  - Save a blank file with the name `ssh` (just `ssh` with no extension, **not** `ssh.txt`) to the main directory on the `boot` drive.
+When I have done this before, I selected "Save as type: All files" rather than "Text file" on the Save As... dialog box; I'm not sure if this matters or not.
+  - When the Raspbian OS boots, it uses the presence of the `ssh` file as a signal to enable the SSH protocol.
+  - Right click on the `boot` drive and choose "Eject" from the menu before you remove it from the laptop.

-### Start the Terminal
+### Start Up the Raspberry Pi

+Insert the micro-SD card into the slot on the bottom of the Pi.
+Connect the ethernet cable between the Pi and your laptop, then attach the power supply to its connector on the Pi.

+You should see a solid red light and a blinking green light.
+Wait about a minute until the green light stops blinking.

+### Logging in for Windows Users

+Windows users need to download two additional programs.

+First, download PuTTY, a program for making remote connections with a terminal interface on Windows computers.
+Go to [the PuTTY download page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), scroll down to the "Alternative Binary Files" section, and download the 64-bit Windows version of `putty.exe`.
+Save it in a location that's easy to access, like your Desktop.

+Note that `putty.exe` is simply an exectuable file, not an installer.

+Next, download and install [Bonjour Print Services](https://support.apple.com/kb/dl999?locale=en_US) from Apple.
+This program will allow your computer to recognize the Raspberry Pi's name over your direct ethernet connection.
+If you have iTunes installed you may already have the necessary protocol.

+Run PuTTY.
+In the "Host name" field, enter `pi@raspberrypi.local`, then press the "Open" button.
+You should see a terminal window pop up.

+You will see message saying "the authenticity of host 'raspberrypi.local' can't be established".
+This is because it's your first time establishing an encrypted connection to that host.
+You're not being hacked right now, so select "yes" to continue connecting.

+The default password is `raspberry`.
+Remember that the system does not display the password as you type it.

-Log in to the desktop Mac
+### Logging in for Mac Users

 Open the terminal application
     - Go to Finder --> Applications --> Utilities --> Terminal

-**Don't close the terminal window**.
-In just a moment, you'll disconnect the desktop Mac's network cable, which will interfere with the terminal's ability to access your network profile, which makes it impossible to login and start the shell.
-If you close the terminal and need to open it again, you'll have to reattach the network cable to its jack, then reopen the terminal.

-### Connect the Desktop Mac to FoxNet

-Click on Apple logo in the upper-left corner.
-Go to System Preferences --> Networks and click on "Wi-fi".

-Choose "FoxNet" in the "Network Name" dropdown menu and enter your credentials to connect to the network.

-You may be prompted to update your credential settings.
-Accept this and enter your password to confirm.

-### Start-up the Raspberry Pi

-**Gently** unplug the network cable from the wall and connect it to the Raspberry Pi's ethernet port

-Plug in your power supply.
-You should see a solid red light and a blinking green light.
-Wait about a minute until the green light stops blinking.

 In the terminal window, type
 ```
 prompt$ ssh pi@raspberrypi.local
 ```
-SSH (secure shell) is a program that establishes an encrypted, authenticated connection to a remote computer. `pi` is the default user account and `raspberrypi.local` is the hostname, which is automatically established when you connect the Pi to a Mac via ethernet.
+`ssh` is a program that establishes an encrypted, authenticated connection to a remote computer using the SSH protocol. `pi` is the default user account and `raspberrypi.local` is the hostname, which is automatically established when you connect the Pi to a Mac via ethernet.

 You will see message saying "the authenticity of host 'raspberrypi.local' can't be established".
 This is because it's your first time establishing an encrypted connection to that host.
-You're probably not being hacked right now, so enter "yes" to continue connecting.
+You're not being hacked right now, so enter "yes" to continue connecting.

 The default password is `raspberry`.
+Remember that the system does not display the password as you type it.

 ### Connect the Raspberry Pi to FoxNet